mideind/BinPackage/README.md

 Batteries are included; no additional databases, downloads or middleware are required.

 BinPackage allows querying for word forms, as well as lemmas and grammatical variants.
-This includes information about word classes (noun, verb, ...), domains (person names, place names, ...), grammatical tags and various annotations, such as degrees of linguistic acceptability and alternate spelling forms.
+This includes information about word classes/categories (noun, verb, ...), domains (person names, place names, ...), grammatical tags and various annotations, such as degrees of linguistic acceptability and alternate spelling forms.